Missy Raines: Cloud Valley

 Raines was a member of the progressive bluegrass band Cloud Valley with Bill Evans (banjo), Charlie Rancke (guitar), and Steve Smith (mandolin).
 They released two albums: A Bluegrass Ensemble in 1983 and Live In Europe in 1985.

 Jim Hurst and Missy Raines

-Missy Raines toured extensively from 1998- 2005 in a duo with Jim Hurst.
+Missy Raines toured extensively from 1998 to 2005 in a duo with Jim Hurst.
 They recorded two albums for the Pinecastle label: Two in 1999 and Synergy in 2003.

 Claire Lynch Band

-Missy and Jim re-joined the Claire Lynch Band in 2005 (along with David Harvey) when Lynch returned to the road after a hiatus.
+Missy and Jim joined the Claire Lynch Band in 2005 (along with David Harvey) when Lynch returned to the road after a hiatus.
 The band recorded two more albums: New Day and Crowd Favorites, both on Rounder Records.
 Missy left the band in 2008, and was replaced by Mark Schatz.

 Missy Raines & the New Hip

 In 2008, Missy established her Americana/jazz-tinged ensemble Missy Raines & The New Hip, who have released two albums on the Compass label: Inside Out released February 10, 2009, and New Frontier released September 2013.
 Besides Missy, the New Hip includes Ethan Ballinger (guitar), Jarrod Walker (mandolin), and Cody Walker (drums).